Soyle-Productions/soyle-stories-user-manual/how do I.../remove/a location from my project.md

+# How do I remove a location from my project?
+If you no longer want a location in your project and want to completely remove it, follow the steps below.
+This is different from removing a location from a scene, which does not remove it from the project.

-There are two ways to remove a location from your project, assuming you've created the location:
+## There are two ways to remove a location from your project, assuming you've created the location:

 1. Open the Locations List Tool
 2. Right-click the location